 I think ctest -V is good enough for initial diagnosis of possible test failures, in particular when combined with the XML output.

-#3 Updated by Teemu Murtola almost 9 years ago
+#3 Updated by Teemu Murtola about 9 years ago

 There is a separate issue for the min/max problem (#806).
 Added that and the C++ MPI compilation problem as related tasks.